 Oracle is a behemoth software company founded in 1977 by Larry Ellison, Bob Miner, and Ed Oates.
-The company primarily followed the on-premise software model, but it mostly successfully transitioned to the cloud model.
-In fact, by 2020, cloud services represented most of its revenues.
+The company followed the on-premise software model but mostly successfully transitioned to the cloud model.
+In fact, by 2022, cloud services represented most of its revenues.
 Indeed its lineup of software products comprises MySQL, Java, Middleware, Oracle Linux, and many others.

 Thirteen years later, SDL became Oracle Systems Corporation – a name aligned with the flagship Oracle Database product.

 Oracle had early success using the C programming language to implement its products.

 Its products and services were expanded following the successful acquisitions of PeopleSoft, NetSuite, and BEA Systems.

 Today Larry Ellison is worth over $100 billion, thanks to his stake in Oracle.

 Oracle provides products and services that address enterprise information technology (IT) environments.
 Our products and services include applications and infrastructure offerings that are delivered worldwide through a variety of flexible and interoperable IT deployment models.
 These models include on‑premise deployments, cloud‑based deployments, and hybrid deployments (an approach that combines both on-premise and cloud‑based deployment) such as our Oracle Cloud at Customer offering (an instance of Oracle Cloud in a customer’s own data center).
 Accordingly, we offer choice and flexibility to our customers and facilitate the product, service and deployment combinations that best suit our customers’ needs.
 Through our worldwide sales force and Oracle Partner Network, we sell to customers all over the world including businesses of many sizes, government agencies, educational institutions and resellers.